mlin/GenomicSQLite/docs/guide.md

   )
 ```

 We fill out the GRI query range using the three coordinate columns of the variants table.
 The level bounds optimization is highly desirable for the "tight loop" of GRI queries during a join.
+See also "Advice for big data" below.

 ### Reference genome metadata